Diego Oliveira (footballer, born 1987)

-Diego Lochness Santos Oliveira (born 11 February 1987) is a Brazilian footballer.
+Diego Lochness Santos Oliveira (born 11 February 1987) is a Brazilian footballer who plays as a forward or midfielder.

-Biography
+Career

 Oliveira started his professional career at Italian Serie A side Chievo.
 In July 2005, he was loaned to Padova of Serie C1.

 Cittadella

 He left for Serie C1 side Cittadella on 4 July 2007 on loan with option to sign him in co-ownership deal in the next season.
 He won promotion playoffs with club in 2008 and promoted to Serie B. He continued to play as a substitute player after the club purchased him for €500.